When the Body Says No: How Stress and Love Shaped a MS Journey

 I don’t share this for shock value.

-Her story reveals something we are too quick to ignore: stress and unhappiness are not just emotions.
 They are biological events that change the body.
 Safety and love silenced her disease.
 Stress and fear brought it roaring back.

 When the Body Says No: Gabor Maté on Stress, Trauma, and Illness